bruvellu/terebratalia-wnts/2-text/wnt.md

 It has a cysteine-rich domain with high-affinity to Wnt proteins.
 The sFRP family can be divided into two subfamilies, *sfrp1/2/5* and *sfrp3/4* [@Kawano2003-bx; @Bovolenta2008-kb].
 In *T. transversa*, we only identified a *sfrp1/2/5* ortholog (@fig:sfrp-tree), which is highly expressed throughout development (@fig:profiling).
-The transcripts locate to the animal pole ectoderm in the late blastula and forms a strong anterior ectodermal domain in subsequent stages, in a pattern similar to the expression of *fz5/8* (@fig:fzdantag and @fig:s-antagonists).
+The transcripts locate to the animal pole ectoderm in the late blastula and forms a strong anterior ectodermal domain in subsequent stages, in a pattern similar to the expression of *fz5/8* (@fig:fzdantag and !@fig:s-antagonists).
 *sfrp1/2/5* is also expressed in a narrow domain at the anterior mesoderm throughout development, and in a paired domain in the mantle lobe mesoderm restricted to the early larva stage.
 In the late larva, the anterior domain becomes limited to dorsal patches on the dorsal ectoderm of the apical lobe.